greenorca/m295-graphql-starter/README.md

 1. run it as regular Springboot project: `mvn spring-boot:run` (assuming you've installed maven already)
 2. run it within the IDE that you trust

+If you have Insomnia installed on your machine, you can import the *insomnia_queries.json* to see some basic queries.

 ## Disclaimer

 I copied it somewhere I don't remember.
 But I believe it was open source.
 Kudos to those who came up with it initially.

+Play with it, alter at will - hope you have fun.